ajakef/gemlog/demo/README.md

 |__gem2ms_logfile.txt (NEW: contains a record of the conversion process and any messages)
 ```

 By now, all the useful information has been extracted from the raw files; there is no reason to work with them further except for possible debugging.
-For more info on the gem2ms options and capabilities (e.g., the ability to write SAC files and the text format TSPAIR), run gem2ms -h
+For more info on the gem2ms options and capabilities (e.g., the ability to write SAC files and the text format TSPAIR), run `gem2ms -h`.

 ##### Multiple conversion attempts
-If the conversion is run multiple times, gem2ms will overwrite pre-existing miniSEED files.
+If the conversion is run multiple times, `gem2ms` will overwrite pre-existing miniSEED files.
 However, gps and metadata files are tagged with a conversion number at the end of their file name, so they are not overwritten.
-For a given Gem serial number, the file with the highest conversion number was created most recently. gem2ms logfile.txt is appended to on each conversion attempt, so it is also not overwritten.
+For a given Gem serial number, the file with the highest conversion number was created most recently. `gem2ms_logfile.txt `is appended to on each conversion attempt, so it is also not overwritten.

 ### Organizing the data
 If your dataset is from an array or network, you probably want to create a station map and assign network, station, and location codes to your miniSEED files.
 You can do this using python functions from gemlog.
 Before starting python, you need a csv file assigning Gem serial numbers to network, station, and location codes.

-In this example, 'station info.txt' describes a network (NM) containing two stations (LADR and MANZ), each containing three locations; each of the six Gem serial numbers is assigned to a network, station, and location.
-For more information on SEED codes, see the IRIS page [https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/].
+In this example, `station_info.txt` describes a network (NM) containing two stations (LADR and MANZ), each containing three locations; each of the six Gem serial numbers is assigned to a network, station, and location.
+For more information on SEED codes, see [this IRIS page](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/).
 ```
 $ cat station_info.txt
 077,NM,LADR,00